 If you choose to present on your research, we highly advise checking with your PI to ensure that s/he is comfortable with the information being presented.

 Requested Arrival Time

-Please arrive at the Zoom meeting 10 minutes prior to the start of your session to confirm technical logistics.
+Please plan to arrive 10 minutes prior to the start of your session to confirm technical logistics.

 Evaluation for The VCU Science Communication Award

 If you choose to participate in the competition for The VCU Science Communication Award and Prize, you will receive feedback from a three-judge panel who will be present during your talk.
 Additional aspects of your presentation, including attendance and attendee evaluations will be factored into your overall evaluation.